Cardew’s Treatise: The greatest musical score ever designed

 Described as the ‘Mount Everest’ of graphical musical scores, Treatise still manages to surprise with its invention and beauty of graphic notation.

-It is like stumbling across an alien manuscript, unearthly, beautifully rendered and on first encounter, incomprehensible.
+It is like stumbling across an alien manuscript, something unearthly and beautifully rendered, but incomprehensible.

 Cornelius Cardew’s Treatise has been described as the ‘Mount Everest’ of visual musical scores and graphic notation.